 - Antonio Pallone, aged 25, who landed in America from Roccasena, Caserta, in 1906

-- Andrea Pallone, aged 31, who emigrated to the United States from Capodrize, Italy, in 1909
+- Andrea Pallone, aged 31, who immigrated to the United States from Capodrize, Italy, in 1909

-- Angelo Pallone, aged 19, who emigrated to America from Amasena, Italy, in 1909
+- Angelo Pallone, aged 19, who immigrated to America from Amasena, Italy, in 1909

-- Antonino Pallone, aged 40, who emigrated to the United States from Sgurgola, Italy, in 1910
+- Antonino Pallone, aged 40, who immigrated to the United States from Sgurgola, Italy, in 1910

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)